-The project involved service users in reminiscence and it was hoped that it would help to stimulate and facilitate conversations within the group of over 65s who have memory problems as well as help new service users feel welcome and decorate the day centre.

-Richard Boot, Deputy Manager of the Dementia Care Team at Bramwell, who co-managed the project with Involve artist Claire Simpson said; "It took eight weeks to complete and was good for the 20 service users from the social services who use the Centre.
-When doing the project we found many had commonground.
+The project involved service users in reminiscence and it was hoped that it would help to stimulate and facilitate conversations within the group of over 65s who have memory problems as well as help new service users feel welcome and the 20 service users from the social services who use the Centre.
+When doing the project we found many had commonaround.
 Some of them used to work for the same local companies, drink in the same pubs or attend the same church."